roadtocode4u/spaceship/docs/html/09-ordered-list-and-unordered-list/09-ordered-list-and-unordered-list.md

 ### Ordered List

-An ordered list is used to create a list of related items that have a specific order or sequence.
+An ordered list is used to create a list of related items that have a **specific order or sequence**.
 It is represented by the `<ol>` tag in HTML.

 Example :